CommonLoon102/RegexFileSearcher/README.md

 RegexFileSearcher
 =================
 Cross-platform regex file searching tool in .NET Core.

+**Protip**: use the [RegexTestBench](https://github.com/CommonLoon102/RegexTestBench) to test your regexes before using them in this tool.

 ![](https://github.com/CommonLoon102/RegexFileSearcher/blob/master/image/screenshot.png?raw=true)

 Running
 -------
 ### Windows
  - Start the app with `RegexFileSearcher.Wpf.exe`
 ### Linux